HIG to buy Rio Tinto's French alumina plants

 The news that HIG was the buyer for the three sites was first reported by French magazine Usine Nouvelle on its website earlier on Wednesday, citing unnamed sources.

-In October, Rio Tinto unveiled a plan to sell 13 sites across six countries to raise the performance of its aluminum branch.
+In October, Rio Tinto unveiled a plan to sell 13 sites across six countries to raise the performance of its aluminium branch.

-Alumina, extracted from bauxite ore, is an ingredient in making aluminum but can also be used separately as an abrasive, due to its hardness.

 Rio Tinto declined to comment.

-Rio Tinto's also operates two aluminum production plants in France, one in Dunkirk on the north coast and one at St Jean de Maurienne in the Alps, the historic heartland of the French aluminum industry.
+Rio Tinto's also operates two aluminium production plants in France, one in Dunkirk on the north coast and one at St Jean de Maurienne in the Alps, the historic heartland of the French aluminium industry.

 (Reporting by Jean-François Rosnoblet and Julien Ponthus; Additional reporting by Gus Trompiz; Writing by Elena Berton; Editing by Christian Plumb and Erica Billingham)